Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

 $jobs | Where-Object { $_.SubmitTime -ge $lowerdate }
 ```

-Filter a list of jobs tho those that actually started
+Filter a list of jobs tho those that actually started.
 A job might fail at compile time - and so it never starts.
 Let's look at the failed
 jobs that actually started running and then failed.

 ```